Proto:Sonic Adventure (Dreamcast)/AutoDemo/Stage Differences

-- The game will crash if Big goes up the slope where Sonic's first spring is/his life box is in the final.
+- The game will crash if Big goes up the slope where Sonic's first spring is/his 1-Up box is in the final.

-- A life box from Sonic's version of this level is still present.
+- A 1-Up box from Sonic's version of this level is still present.

 - Froggy is very weak and it's impossible to break Big's lure even if his reel gauge reaches its limit.

-This version of Windy Valley is very large open-ended in comparison to its more linear counterpart from the final game.
+This version of Windy Valley is very large and open in comparison to its more linear counterpart from the final game.
 While the geometry for Act 1 seems to follow the same rough path as the final version, Act 3 is entirely different.

 All three parts have their original texture listings and start positions present in the game's coding, although the level file itself only contains Parts 1 and 3, skipping the old tornado section.
-While the mesh for Part 2 does exist, it doesn't have the necessary entries in the level file itself.
+While the meshes for Part 2 does exist, it doesn't have the necessary entries in the level file itself.
 All stages in Sonic Adventure contain "Landtable" data, which basically contains all of the stage models that make up the geometry and tells the game how they're 'stitched together' to form the level.
 While Acts 1 and 3 have Landtable data, Act 2 does not.